veaba/tensorflow-docs/docs/tf.keras/backend/random_uniform.md

 )
 ```
 #### Arguments:
-- shape: A tuple of integers, the shape of tensor to create.
+- `shape`: A tuple of integers, the `shape` of tensor to create.
-- minval: A float, lower boundary of the uniform distribution to draw samples.
+- `minval`: A float, lower boundary of the uniform distribution to draw samples.
-- maxval: A float, upper boundary of the uniform distribution to draw samples.
+- `maxval`: A float, upper boundary of the uniform distribution to draw samples.
-- dtype: String, dtype of returned tensor.
+- `dtype`: String, `dtype` of returned tensor.
-- seed: Integer, random seed.
+- `seed`: Integer, random `seed`.
 #### Returns:
 A tensor.